Mary Keys Gibson Scholarship

 The applications will be open from November 15th through December 31st.

-The candidate must be a woman of color planning to build a career in midwifery
+The candidate must be a person of color planning to build a career in midwifery

 Must be enrolled and in good standing with an accredited nurse-midwifery program